aryasagar4/Transforming-Talent-Acquisition-with-AI-/README.md

 The solution helps leaders and recruiters answer questions like:
 1. Which resumes best match a given JD?

+A- Resumes are parsed and evaluated against the JD using Claude LLM.
+Each candidate receives a match score (e.g., 0–100) based on skill relevance, experience level, and alignment with job responsibilities.
+Recruiters get a ranked shortlist instantly.

 2. Are candidate resumes client-ready (standardized, clean, consistent)?
 3. What is the interview pipeline health (scheduled, pending feedback, no-shows)?
 4. Which candidates are at risk of dropping off after offer rollout?